cqframework/FhirProfileTools/README.md

 To generate HTML javadoc-like documentation for the profiles as classes run htmlScript task:

      gradlew runHtml

+# Dependencies

+The scripts use the [Java to SpreadsheetML](http://sourceforge.net/projects/xelem/) Java-library to read the Excel XML spreadsheet files.

 # License

 Copyright 2014 The MITRE Corporation